Articles in English Grammar

 Example:

-(but: She arrived on a rainy Monday.)
+(but: He went to the park on a rainy Monday.)

 • with adverbs of time such as next/last